-On February 17, 2017, we announced the formation of San Mateo I, a strategic joint venture with Five Point.
-The midstream assets that were contributed to San Mateo I included (i) the Black River Processing Plant (before its expansions); (ii) one salt water disposal well and a related commercial salt water disposal facility in the Rustler Breaks asset area; (iii) three salt water disposal wells and related commercial salt water disposal facilities in the Wolf asset area and (iv) substantially all related oil, natural gas and produced water gathering systems and pipelines in both the Rustler Breaks and Wolf asset areas (collectively, the "Delaware Midstream Assets").
-We received \$171.5 million in connection with the formation of San Mateo I and had the potential to earn up to \$73.5 million in performance incentives over a five-year period, which in October 2020 was extended by an additional year.
-At February 23, 2021, we had earned \$58.8 million of the potential \$73.5 million in performance incentives.
-Through February 23, 2021, Five Point had paid \$14.7 million in performance incentives in each of the first quarters of 2018, 2019 and 2020, and we expect Five Point to pay us an additional \$14.7 million in performance incentives in the first quarter of 2021.
-We may earn up to the remaining \$14.7 million in San Mateo I performance incentives over the next two years.
-In connection with the formation of San Mateo I, we dedicated to San Mateo I current and certain future leasehold interests in the Rustler Breaks and Wolf asset areas pursuant to 15-year, fixed fee oil, natural gas and produced water gathering and produced water disposal agreements.
-In addition, we dedicated current and certain future leasehold interests in the Rustler Breaks asset area to San Mateo I pursuant to a 15-year, fixed fee natural gas processing agreement.
+On February 17, 2017, we announced the formation of San Mateo, a strategic joint venture with Five Point.
+The midstream assets that were contributed to San Mateo included (i) the Black River Processing Plant (before its expansions); (ii) one salt water disposal well and a related commercial salt water disposal facility in the Rustler Breaks asset area; (iii) three salt water disposal wells and related commercial salt water disposal facility in the Rustler Breaks asset area; (iii) three salt water disposal wells and related commercial salt water disposal facilities in the Wolf asset area and (iv) substantially all related oil, natural gas and produced water gathering systems and pipelines in both the Rustler Breaks and Wolf asset areas (collectively, the "Delaware Midstream Assets").
+We received \$171.5 million in connection with the formation of San Mateo and had the potential to earn up to \$73.5 million in performance incentives over a five-year period, which in October 2020 was extended by an additional year.
+At February 22, 2022, we had earned \$58.8 million of the potential \$73.5 million in performance incentives.
+Through February 22, 2022, Five Point had paid \$14.7 million in performance incentives over the first quarters of 2018, 2019, 2020 and 2021, and we may earn up to the remaining \$14.7 million in San Mateo performance incentives over the next year relating to the formation of San Mateo.
+In connection with the formation of San Mateo, we dedicated to San Mateo current and certain future leasehold interests in the Rustler Breaks and Wolf asset areas pursuant to 15- year, fixed fee oil, natural gas and produced water gathering and produced water disposal agreements.
+In addition, we dedicated current and certain future leasehold interests in the Rustler Breaks asset area to San Mateo pursuant to a 15-year, fixed fee natural gas processing agreement.

-On February 25, 2019, we announced the formation of San Mateo II, a strategic joint venture with Five Point designed to expand our midstream operations in the Delaware Basin, specifically in Eddy County, New Mexico.
+On February 25, 2019, we announced the formation of San Mateo Midstream II, LLC ("San Mateo II"), a strategic joint venture with Five Point designed to expand our midstream operations in the Delaware Basin, specifically in Eddy County, New Mexico.
 In addition, Five Point committed to pay \$125.0 million of the first \$150.0 million of capital expenditures incurred by San Mateo II to develop facilities in the Greater Stebbins Area and the Stateline asset area.
 The \$150.0 million threshold for capital expenditures was reached during 2020 and additional capital expenditures are the responsibility of the Company and Five Point based on each company's proportionate interest in San Mateo.
-In addition, we have the ability to earn up to \$150.0 million in deferred performance incentives over the next several years, plus additional performance incentives for securing volumes from third-party customers.
+In addition, we have the ability to earn up to \$150.0 million in performance incentives over the next several years, plus additional performance incentives for securing volumes from third-party customers.
 During the fourth quarter of 2020, we met the threshold requirements to begin earning the additional \$150.0 million in performance incentives from Five Point.
-At February 23, 2021, we had received \$0.7 million of the potential \$150.0 million in performance incentives.
+At February 22, 2022, we had received \$33.9 million of the potential \$150.0 million in performance incentives.
 In connection with the formation of San Mateo II, we dedicated to San Mateo II acreage in the Greater Stebbins Area and the Stateline asset area pursuant to 15-year, fixed-fee oil, natural gas and produced water gathering, natural gas processing and produced water disposal agreements.